 Tow it, put it on a trailer, or airlift it with a helicopter.
 But do not ride it at this point!

-When you get home, your goal will be to get the water out of the engine as soon as you can.
+When you get home, your goal is to get the water out of the engine as soon as possible.

-Clean out the air inlet if there is any mud, muck.
-Ensure there is no mud left so that you don’t suck in any additional debris into the engine when you start it.
+Clean out the air inlet if there is any mud or muck.
+Ensure no mud is left so you don’t suck any additional debris into the engine when you start it.

-Use an air compressor to blow from all angles to get most of the water out.
-Then use a hairdryer or any hot air blower to dry out the rest of the moisture.
-Be careful, so you don’t melt anything, keep some distance with the blower.
+Using an air compressor with an air nozzle, blow from all angles to get most of the water out.
+Then use a hairdryer or heat gun to dry out the rest of the moisture.
+Be careful not to melt anything or set the ATV on fire.

-If you don’t have these tools, you need to wait longer for the stator to dry out.
+If you don’t have these tools, you must wait longer for the stator to dry out.
 But make sure the stator housing is completely dry before reinstalling the cover.

-If your bike has a belt-driven transmission, you need to drain out all of the water.
+If your bike has a belt-driven transmission, you must drain all the water.
 Most bikes have a drain plug at the bottom that you can open.
-If your bike doesn’t have this, you need to open the belt housing cover.
+If your bike doesn’t have this, you must open the belt housing cover.

-If you were riding in some muddy water, you should preferably open the cover in any case to clean the inside and the pulleys.
+If you were riding in muddy water, you should preferably open the cover to clean the inside and the pulleys.
 Let dry before you reassemble.
 If you ride with a wet belt, you may get belt burning.

-If your bike was completely submerged, you need to flush the cooling system to remove any contaminated water.
+If your bike was submerged entirely, you must flush the cooling system to remove any contaminated water.
 Water may have entered through the overflow.

 Again, if the bike was completely submerged, you will likely have gotten water inside your gas tank.
-Drain the tank and also the carburetor or the throttle body which holds the injector.
+Drain the tank and the carburetor on a carbureted ATV or the throttle body, which holds the injector on a fuel-injected machine.

 If you are lucky, you will find a small screw at the very bottom of each of these components for easy draining.
 If not, you have to be creative.

-If the carburetor does not have a drain screw, you can alternatively drop the float bowl (the bottom part, held in place with 4 screws).
+If the carburetor does not have a drain screw, you can drop the float bowl (the bottom part, held in place with four screws).

-Also, disconnect the throttle body/carb air duct inlet tube and dry out.
+Also, disconnect the throttle body/carb air duct inlet tube and dry it out.

-If your bike has a carburetor and you want to do an extra thorough job, you should consider cleaning the carburetor inside to be completely certain you got rid of any remaining moisture or dirt.
+If your bike has a carburetor and you want to do an extra thorough job, you should consider cleaning the carburetor insides to ensure you get rid of any remaining moisture or dirt.

 Take the carburetor out of the bike and disassemble it.
 You can leave the floater in place, but it’s best to remove the jets for better access.

 Use compressed air to blow in any hole and angle to get as much of the water out.
 Spray it with carb cleaner.
-Then let it dry completely before reassembling.
+Then let it dry completely before reassembling it.

-With the carb off, use a paper towel to clean both the intake manifold and the reed valve area (outlet).
+With the carb off, use a paper towel to clean the intake manifold and the reed valve area (outlet).
+Then reassemble the carb and install it to the ATV.

 Now it’s time to start the engine to blow out any remaining water from the engine.
-You will also lube it to prevent the internals of the engine from rusting.
+You must also lube it to prevent the engine’s internals from rusting.

-Remove all spark plug wires and spark plugs (or the injectors if the bike is fuel injected).
-This is done to create an opening for the water and pressure to escape when the cylinder is moving.
+Remove all spark plug wires and spark plugs (or the injectors if the bike is fuel-injected).
+This creates an opening for the water and pressure to escape when the cylinder moves.

 Do not skip this part because failing to create an opening at the top of each cylinder will possibly lead to hydro-locking and damage to the engine!
 Consider yourself warned.

-Turn the engine several times until it stops squirting water out of the holes where the spark plugs or injectors were.
+Turn the engine several times until it stops squirting water from the spark plugs or injector holes.
 Use the kick starter if the bike does not have a starter.
 A good 5 minutes of kicking should do the job.

 Put everything back in place and start the four-wheeler.
 Don’t rev it.
 Let it idle for some minutes to let it clear the exhaust.

-While it runs, spray some WD40 into the air inlet to lube up all of the motor’s insides and displace any water.
-Some think seafoam is better, but be aware that it may gum up your carburetor.
+While it runs, spray some WD40 into the air inlet to lube up the motor’s insides and displace any water.
+Some prefer Seafoam, but be aware it may gum up your carburetor.

-If you spray too much, you will choke out the motor, so spray just short bursts at a time until you have gotten a general amount of lube inside the engine.
+If you spray too much, you will choke out the motor, so spray just short bursts until you have gotten a general amount of lube inside the engine.

-If your bike has plugs, they were likely fouled when the bike hit the water and needs replacing before you will be able to start the bike.
+If your bike has plugs, they were likely fouled when it hit the water and need replacing before you can start the engine.

 Then it may start and run for some seconds before it dies again.